RTUITLab/Olympiad/README.md

 ## Current architecture

 Now system uses `Admin panel` for managing all items and `Results viewer` for viewing results.
-That systems are available via `basic auth`, and allows full access for one login/password pair.
+Those services are available via `basic auth`, and allow full access to one login/password pair.

 ![current architecture](docs/architecture.png)

 ## Work in progress architecture

-In new system `Admin panel` and `Results viewer`, based on `Blazor server` will be replaced with `Control panel`, based on `Blazor WASM`.
-Access to managing and viewing results will be based on users account and JWT.
+In the new system `Admin panel` and `Results viewer` based on `Blazor server` will be replaced with `Control panel` based on `Blazor WASM`.
+Access to managing and viewing results will be based on users' account and JWT.

 ![wip architecture](docs/wip.png)